 If you’re seriously injured from a dental procedure, you may be able to recover damages through a dental malpractice lawsuit.
 Even if the dentist did not intend harm, their negligence may have led to injury.

 Whether it’s an injury, lost wages, or the death of a loved one, trusted legal counsel can help navigate a potential claim.
 Robinson & Henry, P.C. is ready to help.
 Our experienced dental malpractice attorneys fight for victims of negligence.
-Contact our dental malpractice lawyers for a free consultation.
+Contact our dental malpractice lawyers for an assessment.

 What is Dental Malpractice?

 Like doctors, dentists can be held liable if their negligence causes a serious injury.
 Dental malpractice occurs when the standard of care is not met and the patient is harmed.

 A successful dental malpractice lawsuit in Colorado proves the following elements:

 - Existence of a duty – Implied by the dentist-patient relationship

 - A breach of duty – The dentist failed to meet the standard of care

 - Damages – The patient suffered an injury